-The total expenses paid to or on behalf of the trustees during the year was £190 (2021: £nil) to four trustees (2021: no trustees).
+The total expenses paid to or on behalf of the trustees during the year was £3,010 (2022: £190) to three trustees (2022: four trustees).
 This represented travel and subsistence expenses incurred in attending trustee meetings.

-No trustee received remuneration in the year (2021: £nil) for their role as a trustee.
+No trustee received remuneration in the year (2022: £nil) for their role as a trustee.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 JULY 2022
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 JULY 2023